rohityo/kamla-bhasin/README.md

 ### Linting

-Code should be properly linted before any pull request is merged into the `master`. `npm run lint` to see all the linting errors.
+Code should be properly linted before any pull request is merged into the master. npm run lint to see all the linting errors.
 In cases where exceptions need to be made and a particular linting error cannot be fixed use the following code above the concerned line.

 ```javascript
 // eslint-disable-next-line no-useless-escape